-- 1. The thesis is a carefully argued scholarly paper.
-It should present an original argument that is carefully documented from primary and/or secondary sources.
-The Thesis must have a substantial research component and a focus that falls within science, and it must be written under the guidance of a supervisor.
-As the final element in the degree, the Thesis gives the student an opportunity to demonstrate expertise in the chosen research area. - 2.
+1.2.
 The purpose of a thesis is to enable the student to develop deeper knowledge, understanding, capabilities and attitudes in the context of the specific study program.
 The thesis should be written at the end of the program and offers the opportunity to delve more deeply into and synthesize knowledge acquired in previous studies.
 A Thesis for a Bachelor and Master of Science programs should place emphasis on the technical and scientific aspects of the subject matter.
-The overall goal of the Thesis is for the student to display the knowledge and capability required for independent work as a Bachelor and Master of Science. - 3.
-Specific learning outcomes for a thesis are for the student to demonstrate: - Considerably more in-depth knowledge of the major subject/field of study, including deeper insight into current research and development work, - Deeper knowledge of methods in the major subject/field of study, - o A capability to contribute to research and development work. - The capability to use a holistic view to identify, formulate and deal with complex issues, critically, independently, and creatively, - The capability to plan and use adequate methods to conduct qualified tasks in given frameworks and to evaluate this work. - The capability to create, analyse and critically evaluate different technical/architectural solutions, - o The capability to integrate knowledge critically and systematically, - The capability to clearly present and discuss the conclusions as well as the knowledge and arguments that form the basis for these findings in written and spoken English. - The capability to identify the issues that must be addressed within the framework of the specific thesis to take into consideration all relevant dimensions of sustainable development, - o A consciousness of the ethical aspects of research and development work.
+The overall goal of the Thesis is for the student to display the knowledge and capability required for independent work as a Bachelor and Master of Science.

+1.3.
+Specific learning outcomes for a thesis are for the student to demonstrate:

+- Considerably more in-depth knowledge of the major subject/field of study, including deeper insight into current research and development work, - o Deeper knowledge of methods in the major subject/field of study, - o A capability to contribute to research and development work, - The capability to use a holistic view to identify, formulate and deal with complex issues, critically, independently, and creatively, - The capability to plan and use adequate methods to conduct qualified tasks in given frameworks and to evaluate this work, - The capability to create, analyse and critically evaluate different technical/modelling solutions, - The capability to integrate knowledge critically and systematically, - The capability to clearly present and discuss the conclusions as well as the knowledge and arguments that form the basis for these findings in written and spoken English, - The capability to identify the issues that must be addressed within the framework of the specific thesis to take into consideration all relevant dimensions of sustainable development, - A consciousness of the ethical aspects of research and development work.